Holman Correctional Facility: History

+2000s

 Staff and prisoners said that after Grantt Culliver became the warden in 2002, violence decreased.
 This was covered in the documentary Lockup: Holman Correctional Facility (2006), which MSNBC produced.
 Hillary Heath, the inside producer of Lockup, said that it is difficult for reputations to die down, so Holman still has a reputation for violence.

-The city of Atmore annexed the land in the prison in 2008.
-The Alabama DOC asked for the city to annex the land.
+The city of Atmore annexed the land in the prison in 2008, in accordance with a request from the state department of corrections.

+2016

 By 2016 violence had increased again.
-2016 U.S. prison strike started here at Holman correctional facility and spread to more than 10 states.
-The prison strike wanted to increase wages for prison labor and improve conditions across prisons in the United States.
+The 2016 U.S. prison strike started here at Holman correctional facility and spread to more than 10 states.The prison strike wanted to increase wages for prison labor and improve conditions across prisons in the United States.

 Riots broke out in protest against conditions in March 2016.
 In the first riot fires were set in a prison dorm; both the warden and a prison guard sustained stab wounds.
 An individual recorded portions of the riot on a cell phone and posted the recordings to social media sites.

 On September 1, 2016, Correctional Officer Kenneth Bettis died from a stab wound while performing his duties overseeing prisoners in the dining hall of the prison.
 Later that month, a group of corrections officers went on strike over safety concerns and overcrowding.
 Prisoners refer to the facility as a "slaughterhouse," as stabbings are a routine occurrence.

+2019

+Thirty inmates were transferred from St. Clair Correctional Facility.
+Eight of them were placed in solitary confinement, because warden Cynthia Smith said "significant safety and security concerns" to staff and other inmates would arise from them being placed in general population.
+Those eight men began a hunger strike on March 18, 2019, each stating that: "I am not suicidal, but I'm doing this because I'm being held in Holman Correctional Facility segregation without any justifiable reasons why."

+2020

 In late January 2020, the state announced most of the site would be closed due to severe deterioration of underground utilities that served the prison.
 Most inmates were moved from Holman to other facilities.
 However, death row and the execution chamber were to remain at Holman.

-In July, 2020, Department of Corrections Commissioner Jefferson Dunn provided an update to state legislators on the status of the state prison system.
+In July 2020, Department of Corrections Commissioner Jefferson Dunn provided an update to state legislators on the status of the state prison system.
 He stated that the current number of inmates being housed at Holman was 314 following the closure of much of the facility and relocation of many inmates.